Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Kansas State vs. Florida Atlantic: Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 3 seed Kansas State Wildcats (26-9) and No. 9 seed Florida Atlantic Owls (34-3) will both be vying for a spot in the NCAA Tournament Final Four when they meet on Saturday at Madison Square Garden, beginning at 6:09 PM, airing on TBS.
-Kansas State is more likely to win the final game of the East Region bracket with bookmakers installing the as 2.5-point favorites.
-The matchup has a point total of 143.5.
+The No. 3 seed Kansas State Wildcats (26-9) are 2.5-point favorites to secure a spot in the Final Four when they head into an NCAA Tournament Elite Eight matchup with the No. 9 seed Florida Atlantic Owls (34-3) to determine the winner of the East Region bracket on Saturday at Madison Square Garden, starting at 6:09 PM, airing on TBS.
+The matchup has an over/under set at 144.5 points.

 Kansas State vs. Florida Atlantic Odds & Info